 New Zealand Vacations: North Island vs. South Island

 The North Island is warmer, with more beaches and a stronger Maori cultural presence.
 You’ll also find green, rolling farmland and interesting volcanic landscapes.
 Meanwhile, the South Island has more dramatic and mountainous landscapes—this is where you’ll find the iconic scenery you probably picture when you think of New Zealand.
-The South Island also has more English and European heritage, which you’ll definitely notice in some of the architecture.
+The South Island also has more English and European heritage, which you’ll notice in some architecture.

 The good news is, it’s easy to travel between the two islands and see as much as possible!
 Here are some of the highlights of both islands.